WeegeeNumbuh1/FlightGazer/README.md

 ```
 sudo /etc/FlightGazer-pyvenv/bin/python3 /path/to/FlightGazer/FlightGazer.py
 ```
-The main python file accepts the same arguments as the initialization script, but you can always pass `-h` to see all possible operating modes.
+The main python file accepts almost all the same arguments as the initialization script, but you can always pass `-h` to see all possible operating modes.
 </details>

 ### 🔕 Shutting Down & Restarting